johann-solo/oliveandmango.github.io/site/content/blog/2018-02-07-carrot-cake-roll.md

 1. Once the carrots are super tender drain any excess water if needed, transfer them to a blender or food processor, and blend until smooth.
 Allow to cool then transfer to a sealed container and can be stored in the fridge for a couple of days.

-1. Preheat the oven to 350 degrees F
+1. Preheat the oven to 350&deg;F

 1. Grease a 10x15 or 11x16 sheet pan/jelly roll pan and line with parchment paper and grease parchment paper as well and set aside